The Golden Rules for Raising Cavity-free Kids

 A healthy mouth and teeth are an important part of a child’s wellness.
 So when should a child go in for his first dental exam?
 What’s the best way to take care of a baby’s teeth?
 How can you build good dental habits with your children, regardless of their ages?
-Here’s what you need to know.
+Here’s the golden rules for raising cavity-free kids:

 Do you remember learning how to take care of your teeth as a child?
 Perhaps there was an upbeat rhyme that kept you on task when brushing, or maybe cartoon images of milk come to mind.
 Maybe you’re old enough to remember those red tablets that, once chewed, showed where you missed brushing.
 Though this time marked a turning point in your independence, the road to your oral health began much sooner.

 Even babies’ mouths can develop a buildup of damaging bacteria along the gums, a problem that can be preventing by wiping them with a soft, damp cloth after feedings.
 Some of the advice pediatricians include in a total wellness plan also speaks to keeping baby’s mouth and teeth healthy.
 Nutritional needs come into play.
 And for all the advice you might have received about helping your child sleep by putting her to bed with a bottle, this is perhaps the biggest contributor to preventable decay and early cavities.

 “In our clinic at Duke Children’s Hospital, we see children under age 3 every week with significant tooth decay.
 Restoring these teeth to a healthy state is not only emotionally challenging for the child but a major financial burden to the family,” says Martha Ann Keels, DDS, Ph.D., a pediatric dentist in Durham, N.C., who treats baby bottle tooth decay.
 Getting Dental Help